vianeyBE/CassBio.GWAS_Pipeline/README.md

 library(adegenet)
 grp <- find.clusters(my_genind)
 dapc <- dapc(my_genind, grp$grp)

 ```

 ### Arguments

 1. For NDMS:
 - `dir`: Directory where data is located.
 - `phenofile`: A database of genotypes/individuals (rows) and their traits (columns).
+First column must be genotypes/individuals names.
 - `dist`: Dissimilarity index/measure to use (default = "bray").
 - `groups`: Boolean value indicating whether the data includes different treatments/groups (default = F).
+If `TRUE` is selected then the second column of the `phenofile` must be the groups/treatments.

 2. For MDS:
 - `dir`: Directory where data is located.
 - `phenofile`: A database of genotypes/individuals (rows) and their traits (columns).
+First column must be genotypes/individuals names.
 - `dist`: Dissimilarity index/measure to use (default = "gower").
 - `groups`: Boolean value indicating whether the data includes different treatments/groups (default = F).
+If `TRUE` is selected then the second column of the `phenofile` must be the groups/treatments.

 3. For PCA:
 - `dir`: Directory where data is located.
-- `type`: A character string indicating wheter data is genotypic ("geno") of phenotypic ("pheno")
+- `type`: A character string indicating wheter data is genotypic ("geno") of phenotypic ("pheno").
 - `groups`: Boolean value indicating whether the data includes different treatments/groups (default = F).
+If `TRUE` is selected then the second column of the `phenofile` must be the groups/treatments.
 - `phenofile`: A database of genotypes/individuals (rows) and their traits (columns).
 First column must be genotypes/individuals names.
 - `genofile`: An object of class SNPGDSFileClass (GDS file read with the `snpgdsOpen` function from `SNPRelate` package).
+- `labels`: When provide a `genofile` and `groups` argument is `TRUE`, please provide a dataframe with genotypes/individuals in the first column and groups/treatment data in the second column.
-- `gds`: A Genomic Data Structures (GDS) file (a reformated VCF file with the `snpgdsVCF2GDS` function from `vcfR` package)
+- `gds`: A Genomic Data Structures (GDS) file (a reformated VCF file with the `snpgdsVCF2GDS` function from `vcfR` package).
 - `vcf`: A Variant Call Format (VCF) file containing DNA polymorphism data such as SNPs, insertions, deletions and structural variants, together with rich annotations.
 - `PC.retain`: Boolean value indicating whether to analyze how many PCs retain (default = F).
-If `TRUE` is selected then the second column of the `phenofile` must be the groups/treatments.

 4. For DAPC:
 - `my_genind`: An object of class genind (vcf file read with the `vcfR2genind` function from `vcfR` package).

 ### Details

-*In progress*
+This series of functions retrieves the required pacakges and data to perform four multivariate methods, potentially used to study population structure and select covariable for next analyses.
+Especifically, this script includes the functions for Non-Metric Multidimensional Scaling (NDMS), Multidimensional Scaling (MDS), Principal Component Analysis (PCA), and Discriminant Analysis of Principal Components (DAPC).
+The first two functions are built only for phenotypic data while the PCA can handle both data type (phenotypic or genotypic), and the DAPC only uses genotypic data.
+For all functions interactive plots (made using `plotly` package) in html format.
+The DAPC part is not built as a function give the nature of the functions used in which prompts are necessary to continue.
+Please run this methods line by line.

 ### Examples